compbio-mallory/cellClustering_GNN/README.md

 # SCGclust: Single Cell Graph clustering

 ## Introduction
-This project implements a graph clustering algorithm using a Graph Attention Convolutional Network Autoencoder (GATCN_AE) and Deep Modularity Networks (DMoN).
+This project implements a graph clustering algorithm for single-cell genomic data using a Graph Attention Convolutional Network Autoencoder (GATCN_AE) combined with Deep Modularity Networks (DMoN).
 It is particularly suited for clustering cells based on genetic data, such as Copy Number Alterations (CNA) and Single Nucleotide Variants (SNV).

-The main components are:
+### Workflow
+1. **Feature Extraction**: The model computes a feature matrix from SNV data using one of four similarity metrics (dot product, cosine similarity, Euclidean distance, or Pearson correlation).
+2. **Graph Construction**: The SNV-derived similarity matrix serves as the graph adjacency matrix, while the CNA cosine similarity matrix provides node features.
+3. **Autoencoder**: The model uses a configurable autoencoder (GAT, GCN, or hybrid GATCN) to learn node embeddings that capture the structure of the graph.
+4. **Clustering**: DMoN pooling layer performs graph-based clustering by optimizing modularity and other clustering objectives.
+5. **Post-processing**: Gaussian Mixture Model (GMM) clustering is applied to the pooled features for final cluster assignments.
+6. **Evaluation**: The results are evaluated using metrics including V-measure, Silhouette score, Adjusted Rand Index (ARI), Normalized Mutual Information (NMI), and modularity.

+### Main Components
-1. GATCN_AE: A graph autoencoder that learns node embeddings using Graph Attention Convolutional Networks.
+1. **GATCN_AE**: A graph autoencoder that learns node embeddings using Graph Attention Convolutional Networks (supports GAT, GCN, or hybrid modes).
-2. DMoN: A clustering layer that groups nodes into clusters by optimizing modularity and other clustering objectives.
+2. **DMoN**: A clustering layer that groups nodes into clusters by optimizing modularity and other clustering objectives.

 ## Installation